 Illuminates when the ignition is in the ON position and any door is open.
-DOOR AJAR

 Turn signal: Illuminates when the left or right turn signal or the hazard lights are turned on.
-If the indicators stay on or flash faster, check for a burned out bulb.
+If the indicators stay on or flesh feator, shock indicators stay on or flash faster, check for a burned out bulb.